daniel-kamel/alx-system_engineering-devops/0x00-shell_basics/README.md

 2-bring_me_home is a bash script that changes the working directory to the user’s home directory.

 3-listfiles is a bash script that displays current directory contents in a long format.

+4-listmorefiles is a bash script that displays current directory contents, including hidden files (starting with .) in long format.